gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - 1 year
 - 3 year

-You choose an hourly committment and the payment options:
+You choose an hourly commitment and the payment options:
 - All Upfront
 - Partial Upfront
 - No upfront